Symphony in Slang: Plot

 A swing-savvy hep cat reaches Heaven and steps before Saint Peter.
 When asked to account for himself, his response is so peppered with slang that the Peter cannot understand him and seeks the help of the dictionary-penning Noah Webster.
 As the protagonist narrates his life story in his slang-heavy dialect, we see a series of sight gags based on literal interpretations (such as being born with a silver spoon in his mouth).

+He grew up overnight, while the Night Sky cracked into a morning Background.
 The protagonist lived on the poverty line due an early failed career in foodservice.
-He travelled and met a girl named Mary in Chicago.
+He went back to the cracked hole in the Wall, he's beside himself with an Anger emotion in a seat.
+He gets a train ticket to Texas to punch some Bulls, he travelled and met a girl named Mary in Chicago.
+When she gave him a date, he puts on his White Tie and Tails, so do Mary putting on a dog in her neck.
 He took her out dining, where she ate "like a horse" but he could not afford to pay the bill, upsetting a toothbrush-mustached restaurant proprietor.
 The narrator was incarcerated but eventually escaped and went to see Mary in New York City.
 She, however, was silent (due to the cat having her tongue).
+He walked out on her and went to pieces, so he heads down to Joe's Malt Shop where these men are hanging around.
+The protagonist saws a Soda Clerk while chewed on a rag.

-The protagonist learned that Mary was seeing an "old flame", who looks much like the stood-up waiter.
+The protagonist learned from the Grapevine, that Mary was seeing an "old flame", who looks much like the stood-up waiter, cause he spends his money like water, connected with a Railroad, Mary and the groomer began to dance (while he couldn't make room for them), and the Man got in his hair.

+Outside that he saw, it's Raining cats and dogs, the protagonist turned blue, before it fades to black, while he carried on to a Thousand Islands, while he combs in beach, he remembered Mary (due to a Tear ran down his cheek).
+The Protagonist sending Mary a cable, one day later, she sends him back a wire.

 After another round of traveling, the protagonist went to make another plea to Mary.
 He was surprised to find her with many children, forcing her hubby to perform nonstop housework (to his chagrin).
 The narrator was so amused that he died laughing.
 Back in Heaven, the protagonist asks if Webster has followed him.
 Webster stammers, due to the cat having his tongue.